Euronext Athens: Location

 Until 2007, the exchange was located on Sofocleous Street, in the central business district of Athens.
 For this reason the Exchange and Sofocleous St became synonymous with each other.
 It is now located in its new headquarters at 110 Athinon Street, also called Kavalas Street.
 The exchange's trading hours are from 10:00am to 05:20pm Monday to Friday, and is closed on Saturdays, Sundays and holidays declared by the Exchange in advance.

 Operations

-ATHEX has over 30 indices.
+Euronext Athens has over 30 indices.
 The six main indices are: Composite Index (GD), FTSE/Athex Large Cap (FTSE, also known as FTSE 25), FTSE/Athex Mid Cap Index (FTSEM), FTSE/Athex Market Index (FTSEA), FTSE/ATHEX Global Traders Index Plus (FTSEGTI) and FTSE/ATHEX Factor-Weighted Index (FTSEMSFW).

 The Athens Composite index started trading in 1980, its High 6355.04 set on 17 September 1999.

 Companies listed on the exchange are regulated by the Hellenic Capital Market Commission.

 As of 2 February 2021 on the Athens Exchange 166 companies are represented with 172 stocks.
 (Note: There are 6 preferred stocks: AAAP, ANEP, ANEPO, LEVEP, MPP, XYLEP) The Securities Market has 163 stocks (from 157 companies) and the Alternative Market has 9 stocks (9 companies).